top of page

 What Should Parents Bring to a Regatta?

 You can’t trust the weather forecast.
 Ever!
 Dress in layers because cold mornings can lead to sweltering afternoons.
-If you want to show your team spirit check out our Crew Fan store.
+If you want to show your team spirit check out our Spirit Gear page.

 DO BRING: --Water/drinks in a water bottle --Coffee or tea in a travel container --Snacks/meals – or heavier snacks to last you through the day (in a cooler) --Binoculars --Folding chairs --Phone/camera --Portable charger --Rain umbrellas --Blankets (for sitting on or for keeping warm) --Mittens --Hat --Sunscreen --Bug spray --Rain gear (poncho, etc.) --Windbreaker-type jacket (it can get very windy by the shore) --Rain boots (some regattas are very muddy) --Book/ knitting/ Sudoku/ something to do --Hand sanitizer/ wipes --Printout of heat schedule (usually linked in email right before regatta) DON'T BRING: --Expectations for perfect weather --COWBELLS (we're serious)